CommunityHiQ/Frends.Community.Snmp/README.md

 ## SNMPGETNEXT

-Get information from device with SNMP
+Get information from device with SNMP.
+Get next fetches the next values from OId

 ### Parameters